-- Handguard, designed to reduce the chance of your left hand contacting the chain if your hand slips off the front handlebar. - Position of front and rear handlebars, designed with distance between handles and "in-line" with each other.
-The spread and "in-line" position of the hands provided by this design work together to give balance and resistance in controlling the pivot of the saw back toward the operator if kickback occurs. - ANSI B175.1-1991 Safety requirements for gasoline powered chain saws as set by the American National Standards Institute, Inc., Standard B175.1-1991.
+- Pinch-Kickback - occurs when chain on top of guide bar is suddenly stopped. - rapidly drives saw straight back toward operator. - Pull-In - occurs when the chain on the bottom of the guide bar is suddenly stopped. - pulls the saw rapidly forward. - Handguard, designed to reduce the chance of your left hand contacting the chain if your hand slips off the front handlebar - Position front and rear handlebars, designed with distance between handles and "in-line" with each other.
+The spread and "in-line" position of the hands provided by this design work together to give balance and resistance in controlling the pivot of the saw back toward the operator if kickback occurs - ANSI B175.1-1991 Safety requirements for gasoline powered chain saws as set by the American National Standards Institute, Inc., Standard B175.1-1991.

-CONGRATULATIONS on your purchase of a Sears Craftsman Gasoline Chain Saw.
+CONGRATULATIONS on your purchase of a Sears Craftsman Gas chain Saw.
 It has been designed, engineered and manufactured to give you the best possible dependability and performance.

-Should you experience any problems you cannot easily remedy, please contact your nearest Sears Service Center/Department.
+Should you experience any problems you cannot easily remedy, please contact your nearest Sears Service Center /Department.
 Sears has competent, well trained technicians and the proper tools to service or repair this unit.